-Usually there are about 20 students who may be asked to choose another option.
+Usually there are a handful of students who may be asked to choose another option.
 This is done in consultation with you and your parents, and this is the reason why we ask for two reserve choices.
 Please be aware that we will not run a course if too few students opt for it, and that we will ask teaching staff for their professional view as to your suitability for a course.
+On this note, it is in your benefit to make sure your attendance and punctuality to school are excellent and that your behavior in school is impeccable so that staff will want you on their courses.

-We will spend time with every student to ensure that the options chosen are the right ones, so you will not hear until early May what your final subjects are.
+We will spend time with every student to ensure that the options chosen are the right ones, so you will not hear until the end of May what your final subjects are.
 When a student is asked to use a reserve subject, we work hard with them to ensure that they are supported.
 It is for this reason that this part of the process can take some time.